10 Apr, 2024

 Black soil is highly fertile and has several uses in India.

-• It’s used for the cultivation of cotton, pulses, millets, and oilseeds.
+These types of soil are used for the cultivation of cotton, pulses, millets, and oilseeds.

-• It is also suitable for horticultural crops, including fruits and vegetables.
+It is also suitable for horticultural crops, including fruits and vegetables.

-• Farmers use various black soils to increase soil fertility
+Farmers use various black soils to increase soil fertility.

 Loam Soil